kvn3toj/beforenostr/Demo/apps/superapp-unified/VISUAL_DESIGN_IMPLEMENTATION.md

 ---

-*Last Updated: Phase 2 Progress - Component refactoring in progress with ModuleCards and AyniMetricsCard completed*
+*Last Updated: Phase 2 Progress - Component refactoring in progress with ModuleCards and ReciprocidadMetricsCard completed*